Hungary passes law to compensate clients of failed brokerage

 The legislation will partly pass on the costs of the Quaestor bailout to Hungary’s lenders just as they were preparing for a reduction in a punitive bank levy in 2016.

-The National Bank of Hungary suspended the license of Quaestor on March 10, saying it had sold about 150 billion forints worth of bonds beyond what was permitted under its issuance program.
+The National Bank of Hungary suspended the licence of Quaestor on March 10, saying it had sold about 150 billion forints worth of bonds beyond what was permitted under its issuance programme.